Scans Reveal Archangel Michael Tattoo on Mummy's Thigh

-The mummies underwent computerised tomography scans (CT scans) and infra-red reflectography at London hospital, which revealed what lay underneath their wrappings for the first time.
+The mummies underwent computerized tomography scans (CT scans) and infra-red reflectography at London hospital, which revealed what lay underneath their wrappings for the first time.
 The scans enabled the scientists to build up a 3D image of the ancient remains, revealing bones, tissue, and vital organs.

 The results revealed that the Egyptians suffered from some of the same health issues that plague us today, including high cholesterol, fatty diets, heart problems, and dental issues.
-But most fascinating of all was the discovery of a tattoo on a female mummy, aged between 20 and 35, which Dr David Antoine, curator of physical anthropology at the British Museum, described as “truly a unique and remarkable find”.
+But most fascinating of all was the discovery of a tattoo on a female mummy, aged between 20 and 35, which Dr. David Antoine, curator of physical anthropology at the British Museum, described as “truly a unique and remarkable find”.

 A photograph, left, and an infra-red reflectography of the tattoo found on the mummified remains of a Sudanese woman.
 Photo credit: Trustees of the British Museum

 The 1,300-year-old female mummy was different from the others in that her remains were found in Sudan and she had been naturally-preserved by the hot and arid environment.
-Her tattoo represents the symbol of the Archangel Michael, who features in both the Old and New Testaments, and who was the Patron Saint of Medieval Sudan.
+Her tattoo represents the symbol of the Archangel Michael, who features in both the Old and New Testaments, and who was the Patron Saint of medieval Sudan.

 “The tattoo on her right inner thigh represents a monogram that spells Michael in ancient Greek,” said Dr Antoine.
 “We have found other examples of the monogram, but never in the form of a tattoo.”

 A depiction of Archangel Michael.
-Photo credit: Wikipedia
+(Public Domain)

-Christian sanctuaries to Michael appeared in the 4th century, when he was first seen as a healing angel, and then over time as a protector and the leader of the army of God against the forces of evil.
+Christian sanctuaries to Michael appeared in the 4th century, when he was first seen as a healing angel.
+Over time he became regarded as a protector and the leader of the army of God against the forces of evil.
 By the 6th century, devotions to Archangel Michael were widespread both in the Eastern and Western Churches.

-The mummies and the detailed results of the scans were displayed in an exhibition titled “Ancient Lives: New Discoveries”.
+The mummies and the detailed results of the scans were displayed in an exhibition titled “Ancient Lives: New Discoveries.”
 The exhibition drew controversy as many protested that the display of deceased individuals is disrespectful, and not in accordance with what they would have wished.